ZhihuiM/Fish-eyes/README.md

 # fish-eyes

 We collected some algorithms for fisheye image distortion correction and human detection on fisheye images .
-Including RAPiD and some traditional algorithms (checkboard, horizontal expansion, latitude, longitude).
+Including RAPiD (human detection on fisheye images) and some traditional algorithms about distortion correction include checkboard, horizontal expansion, latitude, longitude.

 ## Folder Structure